jvgiordano/OSSMM/docs/_pages/home.md

   <small><a href="https://github.com/jvgiordano/OSSMM">Latest release v1.0.4</a></small>

 intro:
-  - excerpt: "OSSMM breaks down the cost barriers in sleep research by providing researchers and enthusiasts with an affordable, accurate, and fully open-source platform for both sleep monitoring and modulation experiments.
+  - excerpt: "OSSMM breaks down the cost barriers in sleep research by providing researchers and enthusiasts with an affordable and fully open-source platform for both sleep monitoring and modulation experiments.
 Build your own system for under €60."

 feature_row:
   - image_path: /media/home/quick-intro.jpg